 CE1-3 Use SHM filters for downsampling (JVET-O0641)

--tap SHM downsampling filters are used for reference picture downsampling and motion compensation interpolation filtersboth luma and chroma components,while eexisted VTM interpolation filters (8-tap for luma, 4 –tap for chroma) are used for upsampling the reference pictures.
-The detail filter coefficients are given below.
+In the motion compensation for reference picture downsampling, the 12-tap SHM downsampling filters are used.
+The selection of filters is based on the downsampling ratio as in SHM-12.4.
+The same filter is used for both luma and chroma components.
+In the motion compensation for reference picture upsampling, the existed VTM interpolation filters (i.e., the 8-tap filter for luma, the 6-tap for luma 4x4 sub-block, the 6-tap filter for halp-pel AMVR, and the 4 –tap for chroma) are used.
+The detail downsampling filter coefficients are given below.